spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 Spring Cloud Data Flow provides support for continuous delivery of event streaming applications via the Skipper server.

 To demonstrate this, lets use some of the out of the box streaming applications that were already registered when installing Data Flow.

-We will showcase this functionality using the local platform, which uses Kafka by default when installing via docker compose.
+TODO: Note, Use the shell as it is more terse than using the UI for this use-case.

+## Local

-## Stream create and deploy
+### Stream Creation and Deployment

 Create and deploy a stream that has source which ingests `http` events and the `transform` processor that applies a transformation logic and the `log` sink that shows the result of the transformed events.